- Comrade Adams Oshiomhole says he is proud of his achievements during his time as APC national chairman

 Not done, Oshiomhole openly mocked Saraki and his loyalists, saying they are no more relevant in Nigeria's politics.

-Immediately after Oshiomhole's ouster as APC chair, Saraki fired back, saying the former Edo state governor is facing his "moment of truth."
+Immediately after Oshiomhole's ouster as APC chair, Saraki fired back, saying the former Edo state governor is facing his

 He further stated that the "is now about to meet his waterloo," a prediction that has now come to pass.